iintothewind/RateLimiterAssesment/readme.md

   - avoid single-key contention
   - reduce lock contention
   - support higher parallelism
-- Changing a key to shard key should be done manually
+- Sharding a key should be done manually
-- Downstream user should be able to call `shardKey()` while application startup or in the runtime to change an existing key to a shard key.
+- Downstream user should be able to call `shardKey()` while application startup or in the runtime to change an existing key to multiple sharding keys

 ## Implementation